surrey-nlp/HADQAET/README.md

 This resource is built on top of the dataset in the [SMP2020-EWECT shared task](https://smp2020ewect.github.io/), provided by the [Social Computing and Information Retrieval Research Center of Harbin Institute of Technology](http://ir.hit.edu.cn/) and sourced from [Sina Weibo](https://weibo.com/).
 The MT output was generated from [Google Translate](https://translate.google.co.uk/) on the 30th of May, 2022, and distributed under the [Terms of Service](https://policies.google.com/terms?hl=en-US) of Google.

-Though the SMP2020-EWECT dataset does not have license information, the distribution of the public content of Sina Weibo requires to follow its [Terms of Service (Clause 1.3)](https://m.weibo.cn/c/regagreement?from=h5), which allows itself and developers to use and distribute any published posts including texts, pictures or videos etc. The source text of this dataset, hence, remains under Sina Weibo's [developer license](https://open.weibo.com/wiki/%E5%BC%80%E5%8F%91%E8%80%85%E5%8D%8F%E8%AE%AE).
+Though the SMP2020-EWECT dataset does not have license information, the distribution of the public content of Sina Weibo needs to follow its [Terms of Service (Clause 1.3)](https://m.weibo.cn/c/regagreement?from=h5), which allows itself and developers to use and distribute any published posts including texts, pictures or videos etc. The source text of this dataset, hence, remains under Sina Weibo's [developer license](https://open.weibo.com/wiki/%E5%BC%80%E5%8F%91%E8%80%85%E5%8D%8F%E8%AE%AE).

-The use of this dataset also requires citation of our upcoming paper.
+To use this dataset also needs to cite our upcoming paper.